Journalism 133: Prof. Craig: Final Project

 You and your group partner will report on this story, with a minimum of four interviews (with actual people, not quoted from websites or otherwise secondhand) across the story and sidebar.
 You will edit each other's written material so the finished product has had input from both of you.

+There is no assigned writer or editor for the final project -- you should aim to divide up tasks and put your initial story material together several days before the due date, then exchange material for editing.
 You are responsible for working with your group partner to edit and polish the project before submitting it.
-You should aim to divide up tasks and put your initial story material together several days before the due date, then exchange material for editing.

 When done, you will fill out the Group Activities Form to let me know what tasks each group member performed.